opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 The infrastructure alert condition returned includes all the additional fields that were populated by the server on creation eg, "id" and "created_at_epoch_millis".

 Other operations have also been included for infrastructure alert conditions:
-* all(policyId): returns all infrastructure alert conditions for the given policy id.
+* list(policyId): returns all infrastructure alert conditions for the given policy id.
 * get(id): returns the infrastructure alert condition for the given condition id.
 * delete(id): deletes the infrastructure alert condition with the given id.